 Under review & In progress

-2022.
+2023.
 "Rebel governance and political participation," with Michael Weintraub.
+Under review.

 2021.
 Nygård, Håvard Mokleiv; Abbey Steele; Helga Malmin Binningsbø; Michael Weintraub; Christopher Fariss; Pablo Ruiz Hiebra, Luces y sombras de la implementación del Acuerdo de Paz en Colombia: Actitudes y percepciones en los territorios PDET [Lights and Shadows of the Peace Agreement Implementation in Colombia: Attitudes and Perceptions in the PDET Territories] Håvard Mokleiv Nygård; & Pablo Ruiz Hiebra, eds.
 PRIO-UNDP joint report.